davidmoreno/coronistest/README.rst

 Colaborate!
 ===========

 Please, fork this project, test it, send comments and questions!
 Together we can make this a great test framework!
+It's BSD licensed!

 You can contact us at info@coralbits.com.